-□ Your committee chairperson will now serve as your academic advisor for the remainder of the program. □ Assemble the thesis committee in coordination with your chosen chairperson.
-The committee must consist of another GPIS faculty member and an external committee member. □ External committee member Certification of External Thesis Committee Members Form. □ External committee member is approved M1 - Appointment of Master's Thesis Committee (odu.edu) □ Attend the Editors Works offered by the college.
+researc th, writing, research, writing and more research and more writing, you are responsible for the following: Your committee chairperson will now serve as your academic advisor for the remainder of the program.
+Assemble the thesis committee in coordination with your chosen chairperson.
+The committee must consist of another GPIS faculty member and an external committee member.
+External committee member Certification of External Thesis Committee Members Form.
+External committee member is approved M1 - Appointment of Master's Thesis Committee (odu.edu) Attend the Editors Works offered by the college.
 Workshop dates and additional resources are available on the website College of Arts & Letters Graduate Resources.